finnito/Science/content/9scie/plants-as-producers/markdown/plant-reproduction.md

 1. Plants produce pollen
 2. This pollen can be carried away from the plant by animals, wind or rain
-3. Once on a different plan, this pollen can fertilise the flower by landing on its stigma
+3. Once on a different plant, this pollen can fertilise the flower by landing on its stigma
 4. The pollen may _germinate_ (grow down into) the ovule of the plant
-5. This can result in in the growth of seeds or fruit
+5. This can result in the growth of seeds or fruit

 ---